February 10, 2020

 - Canada province – Gillian Power and Mike MacKenzie, (Diocese of Nova Scotia/PEI)

 Cheryl Marek worked with filmmaker Wilson to produce another video about how the mapping exercise can encourage us open our eyes to discovering Indigenous communities all around us.
-Watch here or below.
+Click here to view the video, or click on the image below.

 Michael Shapcott is the Executive Director of the Sorrento Centre, an Anglican retreat in British Columbia.
 Over the summer, he presented nine Mapping Exercises there to youth, associates of the centre and participants in summer programming.
 “Approximately 180 people participated,” he writes.
 “Each event had a slightly different focus – often depending on the group.
 For instance, in one offering, we had a woman whose grandmother taught in a residential school in Newfoundland.
 She described her grandmother as a very kind and firm woman, and insisted that if there had even been the hint of impropriety, then there would have been immediate action from the grandmother.
 This prompted an interesting and very useful conversation about ‘when good people are engaged in bad things.’”
 He added: “I am grateful for the opportunity to be trained in the exercise, and see it as a great tool for our reconciliation journey together.”